 Visit McAdenville, The One Christmas Town In North Carolina That's Simply A Must Visit This Season

-The lighting ceremony for Christmas Town U.S.A. is December 2, 2019 at 6 p.m.
-After that, the lights will turn on nightly at 5:30 p.m. and turn off at 9:30 p.m.
-Monday through Friday and at 11 p.m. on Friday and Saturday through December 26, 2019.
+The annual tree lighting ceremony for Christmas Town U.S.A. is Dec.
+1, 2023, at 5:30 p.m. at Dynamo 31 located at 102 Main Street in McAdenville.
+After that, the lights will turn on nightly at 5:30 p.m. and turn off at 10 p.m. through Dec.
+26, 2023.
+The Annual Yule Log Parade will be held on Dec.
+14, 2023, at 100 Main Street.
+The event’s singing will begin at 5:30 p.m.
 There are no entry fees to visit McAdenville to see the lights and you can drive or walk through as many times as you like.
-For more information, visit the Town of McAdenville website and you can also follow the Facebook page here.
+For more information, visit the Town of McAdenville website and you can also follow the Christmas Town U.S.A.
+Facebook page.

 Looking for gifts for your loved ones this holiday season?
 Check the OnlyInYourState Gift Guide for ideas!

 Christmas Towns In North Carolina

 What are some other Christmas towns in North Carolina worth visiting?

 Aside from McAdvenville, aka Christmas Town USA, here are a few other Christmas towns in North Carolina that are worth visiting:

 - Asheville, North Carolina: There’s something so magical about visiting The Biltmore this time of year.